Shobon03/level-up/README.md

 ## LICENÇA

-Este projeto está sob a licença AGPL 3
+Este projeto está sob a licença AGPL-3.0.